nikmes/iso8583net/README.md

 # iso8583net

-A .net library for building and parsing iso8583 financial messages
+A highly configurable .net library for building and parsing iso8583 financial messages.

 The project home page can be found [here](https://nikmes.github.io/iso8583net/)